 Gas or electric?
 If you opt for a washer-dryer combo, that choice is likely made for you as all that we surveyed were electric-only models.
 However, laundry centers that use either fuel source are available.
 Ongoing gas utility costs are lower than electric costs in most locations, sometimes by a little, more often by a lot.
-However, gas-fueled appliances are a little more expensive to purchase -- a difference that could be more than made up for over the life of your laundry center.
+However, gas-fueled appliances are a little more expensive to purchase -- a difference that could be more than made up for in fuel savings over the life of your laundry center.
 From an economic point of view, gas probably doesn't make sense if your installation location doesn't already have a gas connection.
 The cost of having a licensed plumber run a gas line and install a connection can get pretty high, and for safety reasons, this is a job that most homeowners should not attempt.

 Should I consider an extended warranty?
 Like their full-size counterparts, laundry centers and washer-dryer combos usually come with a one-year warranty, though some manufacturers will warrant specific components -- typically the motor, tub or control panel -- for longer.
 Some manufacturers offer extended warranties, but experts generally recommend skipping them because they are expensive and there's no guarantee that the unit will break down while they are in effect.
 However, some owners recommend making an exception in the case of washer-dryer combos, saying that their machines required multiple repairs in the first five years.